alexdevero/alex-devero-blog/__drafts__/draft--truthy-falsy.md

 ### Truthy values

 On the other side are truthy values.
-These values will be evaluated as `true` when JavaScript "converts" them to boolean.
+These values will be evaluated as `true` when JavaScript "converts" them to Boolean.
 First, there are five values that will be always truthy, no matter the situation.
 These are arrays (empty, non-empty), objects (empty, non-empty), `new Date()` and `Infinity`, both positive and negative.

-Values that will be truthy are also boolean `true`, positive and negative numbers (integers and floats) and non-zero BigInt.
+Values that will be truthy are also Boolean `true`, positive and negative numbers (integers and floats) and non-zero BigInt.
 Truthy will also be non-empty strings created with single quotes, double quotes and backticks.
 Truthy value will also be `0` as a string (`"0"`).
 This is because it is no longer 0 but non-empty string.

 ```JavaScript
 // Truthy values